ember-learn/guides-source/guides/v3.7.0/tutorial/simple-component.md

 * A template that defines how it will look (`app/templates/components/rental-listing.hbs`)
 * A JavaScript source file (`app/components/rental-listing.js`) that defines how it will behave.

-Our new `rental-listing` component will manage how a user sees and interacts with a rental.
+Our new `RentalListing` component will manage how a user sees and interacts with a rental.
 To start, let's move the rental display details for a single rental from the `rentals.hbs` template into `rental-listing.hbs` and add the image field:

 ```handlebars {data-filename="app/templates/components/rental-listing.hbs" data-diff="-1,+2,+3,+4,+5,+6,+7,+8,+9,+10,+11,+12,+13,+14,+15,+16,+17,+18,+19"}